 That is why it is so important to overcome this money block and create a new belief around your financial identity.

 If you are a parent, then a good solution to this is to be open with your kids about money.
-Discuss it regularly and get them involved!
+Talk money on a regular basis and get them involved!

 The more they know and understand how finances work before becoming independent, the easier the transition will be.

 If you are a young adult struggling or just curious, then I would recommend starting with the basics.
 Build yourself a simple budget, and work from there.

 Money doesn’t have to be difficult at all, and I hope to help people manage their finances in a way that suits them.

 If you are willing to put the work in then I have no doubt you will be ‘adulting’ your money like a pro!